aziem/ctypes-static-lib-ocamlbuild/README.md

 myocamlbuild.ml contains code to check if the current OS is Linux or OSX to set the right linkage flag.

-TODO: make ocamlbuild build the C static lib.
+Ocamlbuild also builds the C static library under clib.